AngeloKandah/AngeloKandah/README.md

 Disclaimer: I do not condone these jokes, they are from a collection of jokes I found.

-Motorcycle
+What Do You Get...

-What are two blondes doing in front of a motorcycle?
+What do you get when you cross a porcupine with a shark?

-Arguing about who get a window seat.
+Far far away!